How To Find Distance With Velocity And Time Graph

 Step 6: Include Units

 Make sure to include the correct units for the distance.
-This will depend on the units used for velocity and time.
-For example, if velocity is in meters per second (m/s) and time is in seconds (s), the distance will be in meters (m).
+Because of that, this will depend on the units used for velocity and time.
+As an example, if velocity is in meters per second (m/s) and time is in seconds (s), the distance will be in meters (m).

 Examples